music literature movies Index About

 Starring: Julianne Moore, Dennis Quaid, Dennis Haysbert, and Patricia Clarkson

-This is why we now flash back to a retro destination: the 1950s.
-One glimpse of the color palate from this bygone era reminds us immediately of fall, as if we truly are locked in the eclipse, a neverland of past and present.
-An Oldsmobile Rocket 88 drives by, streaked in the pale soft green of October’s fading grass.
-A vinyl-topped Ford Custom Crestliner glows in a bright canary yellow reminiscent of yesterday’s sun.
-And there goes a teal Chevrolet Skyline followed in short order by a classic pink Cadillac Coupe DeVille.
-Their drivers are rushing home (perhaps a bit buzzed from after work cocktails) to go and relax at last in lovely parlors that are elegantly adorned with rosewood veneer sideboard cabinets sitting to the side of martini olive sofas, angled hard and stiff.
+The color palate of the 1950s reminds me of the lovely hues of fall.
+An Oldsmobile Rocket 88 drives by, streaked in the soft pale green.
+A vinyl-topped Ford Custom Crestliner shines brightly in canary yellow.
+There goes a teal Chevrolet Skyline followed in short order by a classic pink Cadillac Coupe DeVille.
+Their drivers are rushing home (a bit buzzed from after work cocktails) to go and relax in lovely parlors that are elegantly adorned with rosewood veneer sideboard cabinets that sit to the side of martini olive sofas, angled hard and stiff.
 A bright orange Eames LAR armchair isn’t too far away.
-Each piece and each color is in total harmony, firmly entrenched in it’ perfect little place.
+Each piece and each color is in total harmony, firmly entrenched in its perfect little place.

-Cathy Whiitaker (Julianne Moore): Oh Frank, are you alright?
+Cathy Whitaker (Julianne Moore): Oh Frank, are you alright?
 What happened?

-Frank Whiitaker (Dennis Quaid): Everything’s fine.
+Frank Whitaker (Dennis Quaid): Everything’s fine.
 It was all just a big mix up.
 The whole thing.

 Cathy: So there were … drinks after work.